ricardozanini/kogito-tooling/packages/osl-data-index-ephemeral-image/README.md

 pnpm build:dev # build:prod also works, does the same currently.
 ```

-Then you can export the directory `generated` to any system to build the image via Cekit.
+Then you can export the directory `dist` to any system to build the image via Cekit.

 > [!IMPORTANT]
-> Do not modify any file in the `generated` directory.
+> Do not modify any file in the `dist` directory.
 Always use the `pnpm build:dev` to generate this package.

-The script `pnpm build:dev` won't build the image, but will make the Cekit files available in the `generated` directory.
+The script `pnpm build:dev` won't build the image, but will make the Cekit files available in the `dist` directory.
 Since it requires Red Hat specific libraries and tools, it might not be ideal to build the image immediately.
 There's a command just to build the image `pnpm image:cekit:build`.